ivyyuan619/GmailGenerate/README.md

    Open your web browser and go to http://localhost:8501.

 ## Homepage
-On the homepage, you can choose two services: using the prompt to generate the email or using data of email to get the analysis and improve the quality (Optimizing Email by example)
+From the homepage, you can choose two services: 1.) utilize the prompt to generate emails and 2.) use data of email to get the analysis and improve the quality

 ### Prompt:
-There are six industries you can choose.
-Every session, we trained the model to be more professional in special industry
+There are six industries you can choose from Retail, Restaurant, Law Firm, CPA Firm, Salons, AI, and others.
+We trained our model across multiple sessions to be more professional within your chosen industry.

 ### Optimizing Email by Example:
 I. **Analytical tools:**
    1. Summary: Help you check the structure of the email
    2. Wordcloud: Help you find the keyword
-   3. Scoring: Help you score the quality of your email
+   3. Scoring: Help you score the quality of your email : 0-2: Needs Improvement.2-4: Adequate.4-5: Excellent.

 II. **Click the "Generate " button and view the generated email content.
-You can also use the history function to see the previous answer**
+You can also use the "history" function to see the previous answer**

 III. **Use the attachment to upload your file.
 But now there is no further usage of this function**